-We each grab a cutting board and a sharp knife and set about removing skins and bones from the thighs, each put into a separate bowl.
+We each grab a cutting board and a sharp knife and set about removing skins and bones from the thighs, each in a separate bowl.
 This is the most time-consuming part.
 The thigh muscle is cut into strips that will fit into our grinder on its largest setting to give texture to the meat, sardines, and organs.
-Half of the skins are included in the food and the other half are tossed out.
+Half of the skins are included in the food, and the other half are tossed out.
 They are ground on the smallest setting.
-We keep 3/4 of the bones and grind them on the largest setting first and then the smallest setting, throwing away the other quarter.
+We keep 3/4 of the bones and grind them on the largest setting first and then the smallest, throwing away the other quarter.

 Egg yolks are separated from whites and stirred into a sticky yellow goop.
-Supplements are measured out after consulting Feline Nutrition’s indispensable calculator (you enter the pounds of meat and it gives you the rest of the required amounts for every ingredient!
-Truly couldn’t do this without that calculator).
-Dry supplements are mixed with water and oil supplements are fed through the grinder with the chicken skins.
+Supplements are measured out after consulting Feline Nutrition’s indispensable calculator (you enter the pounds of meat, and it gives you the rest of the required amounts for every ingredient!
+I Truly couldn’t do this without that calculator).
+Dry supplements are mixed with water, and oil supplements are fed through the grinder with the chicken skins.

-We use a giant roasting pan to catch everything as it makes its last trip through the grinder, adding the more fluid ingredients (eggs, water, and supplements) to the ground ones at the very end.
-Using our sturdiest spoon, the ingredients are thoroughly mixed until we have a chunky soupy mixture that our cats enjoy.
-We then divide the diet into plastic food storage containers – 1@ 1.25 cup container per meal @3 meals per day feeds all three kittens.
-Half go into our kitchen freezer and the rest go to the deep freezer.
-Clean up the dishes and scrub the equipment and surfaces of the kitchen with a bleach mixture.
+We use a giant roasting pan to catch everything as it makes its last trip through the grinder, adding the more liquid ingredients (eggs, water, and supplements) to the ground ones at the end.
+The ingredients are thoroughly mixed, using our sturdiest spoon, until we have a chunky soupy mixture that our cats enjoy.
+We then divide the diet into plastic food storage containers – 1@ 1.25 cup container per meal @3 meals per day to feed all three kittens.
+Half goes into our kitchen freezer, and the rest goes to the deep freezer.
+Next, clean up the dishes and scrub the equipment and surfaces of the kitchen with a bleach mixture.
 Done!
 Thaw in warm water and serve.

-Would you consider feeding your cat a homemade raw diet?
+My preferred Ragdoll cat food is a raw diet.
+Would you consider feeding your cat a raw diet?
 Why or why not?